MKilani/EgyVoc/distribution_0.0.10/README.md

 21st dyn - 22nd dyn (included) = Period 3
 After 22nd dyn = Period 4

-They must be input as unicode strings and transliterated according to the system suggested in [Kilani 2019](references/bibliography.md).
+They must be input as Unicode strings and transliterated according to the system suggested in [Kilani 2019](references/bibliography.md).
 In particular:

 * Cw groups should be transliterated as CU (where C = any consonant, also below)
 * Cꜣ groups should be transliterated as CA
 * the sign 𓏭 should be transliterated as ʸ
-* the group ​𓂓𓏤 should be transliterated as kU
+* the group 𓂓𓏤 should be transliterated as kU
-* the group ​𓂧𓏭 should be transliterated as dU
+* the group 𓂧𓏭 should be transliterated as dU
-* the group ​𓅓𓂝 should be transliterated as mA
+* the group 𓅓𓂝 should be transliterated as mA
-* the group ​𓏭𓂋𓏤 should be transliterated as ʸr
+* the group 𓏭𓂋𓏤 should be transliterated as ʸr
-* the group ​𓈖𓏥 should be transliterated as n-
+* the group 𓈖𓏥 should be transliterated as n-

 ```python